mesobrain/NEATmap_software/README.md

 ### Update

-The video titled **User_friendly_tutorial** in the **Tutorial_video** folder demonstrates user-friendly operations.
+The video titled **User_friendly_tutorial** in the **Tutorial_video** folder demonstrates All-in-one NEATmap pipeline.
 The **transfer_learning_tutorial** video demonstrates how to fine-tune a deep learning model.
 This operation can also be applied to whole-brain datasets of other cell types using NEATmap.